|

 ![[18th East Course]](images/glen_t.jpg)

-East Course, North Berwick © Digitalsport UK Muirfield Score Card | | In 1744 the first 13 rules of golf were drafted by a committee, including John
+East Course, North Berwick © Digitalsport UK Muirfield Score Card | |

 In March 1744, John Rattery was the first winner, he was also a past archery champion on Leith Links.
-In 1745, Rattery was
+In 1745, Rattery was brought into

-imprisoned but fellow member of the Honourable Company, Duncan Forbes then Lord of Session secured his release.
+member of the Honourable Company, Duncan Forbes then Lord of Session secured his release.
+Although Forbes and Rattery were on opposite

-playing together for the Silver Club in 1748 which Rattery won, and again in 1751.
+sides during the Jacobite rebellion they were back playing together for the Silver Club in 1748 which Rattery won, and again in 1751.

 Originally the winner of the Silver Club became captain, a practice that ceased after 1837.
 Today the winners name is engraved on